 Other investment strategy options include:

 You can also rent out your existing residential property (either a room or the whole thing) using platforms like Airbnb.
-There are many considerations to take into account before going this route, though.
+Though, if you want to rent out a room in your home, there are many things to consider first.

 Benefits of investing in real estate